ubermag/workshop/README.md

 # Ubermag workshops

+This repository contains several Ubermag workshops.
+The table below gives an overview over the different workshops.
+The Jupyter Notebooks used during these workshops can be executed online using the `launch binder` buttons in the table.
+The ubermag packages evolves and changes over time.
+The older workshops therefore present the feature set available at the time when the workshop was held and are not updated to reflect e.g. syntax or interface changes.

+An always up-to-date set of tutorial notebooks is available on our website ([getting started](https://ubermag.github.io/getting-started/index.html) and [examples](https://ubermag.github.io/examples/index.html)) and in the [tutorials repository](https://github.com/ubermag/tutorials).

 | Date | Location | Data | Binder | Recording | Ubermag version |
 | ---- | -------- | ---- | ------ | --------- | --------------- |
 | 2022-06-29 | Sol Skymag | [View online](https://github.com/lang-m/ubermag-workshop-rearrangement/tree/2022-06-29) | [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/lang-m/ubermag-workshop-rearrangement/2022-06-29?urlpath=lab/tree/tutorials/index.ipynb) | [?] | 0.62.X (?) |